viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 - [Security policy settings](/windows/security/threat-protection/security-policy-settings/security-policy-settings)
 - [Security auditing](/windows/security/threat-protection/auditing/security-auditing-overview)

-## Assigned Access
+## Assigned Access and Shell Launcher (kiosk mode)

 With Assigned Access, Windows devices restrict functionality to pre-selected applications depending on the user and keep individual identities separate, which is ideal for public-facing or shared devices.
-Configuring a device in Kiosk Mode is a straightforward process.
-You can do this locally on the device or remotely using modern device management.
+Configuring a device as a kiosk is a straightforward process.
+You can do this locally on the device or remotely using mobile device management.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**